Oscar Temaru: Background

 Temaru was born at Faʻaʻā on the island of Tahiti.
 He was educated in Faʻaʻā and Papeete, where he received a thorough religious education.
 He was born to a Tahitian father and a Cook Island Māori mother, and has stated that he has Chinese ancestry.

-An early political influence was Jean-Marie Tjibaou, philosopher and former leader of the Kanak Socialist National Liberation Front (FLNKS), who was assassinated in New Caledonia in 1989.
+He attended secondary school in New Caledonia, where he met Jean-Marie Tjibaou, who would become leader of the Kanak Socialist National Liberation Front (FLNKS).

 Temaru entered the French Navy for three years in 1961 and participated in the Algerian War of Independence.
 On his return to French Polynesia, he sat the exam to become a customs officer in Tahiti.
 In 1983, he retired from this position.

 Temaru has been a vocal campaigner against nuclear testing by France at Moruroa and Fangataufa Atolls since the 1970s.
 His main power base has been in the poor suburb of Faʻaʻā on the outskirts of the capital Papeete.

 In 1977, Oscar Temaru formed his political party, the Front for the Liberation of Polynesia (FLP).
 The party changed its name in 1983 to Tavini Huiraatira (People's Servant Party).
 The same year he was elected mayor of Faʻaʻā, which position he continues to hold (as of 2024).

 In 1986, Tavini Huiraatira obtained two seats in the territorial assembly, four seats in 1991, eleven in 1996, and thirteen in 2001.
 In 2004 the Union for Democracy Coalition won 27 of the 57 seats.

 Temaru's coalition government program in 2004 included the gradual increase of the minimum wage to 150.000 Fcfp, work days that don’t start before 9 am, an improvement of social services, political decentralisation, educational reform, and a revision of the new autonomy statute after French Polynesia was declared a French Overseas Country (pays d'outre-mer) in March 2004.

 He pledged there would be no immediate moves to independence.

 When asked by an Australian Broadcasting Corporation reporter "Most people call this place French Polynesia.
 What do you call it?" he replied "This is French-occupied Polynesia.
 That is the truth.
 This country has been occupied."

-Racist comments

-In 2007, Temaru was found guilty of racial discrimination by the criminal court of Papeete for having referred to the European people living in French Polynesia as "trash", "waste".
-Temaru initially claimed he would appeal the conviction, but there is no evidence that an appeal took place.